 I told him that although I didn’t use any cheese, I did use potatoes, cream of potato soup, eggs, and more potatoes, which is his idea of a dream meal.

 For eggs and hash brown lovers, this is a fast brinner (breakfast-for-dinner) or brunch to throw together in virtually no time.
-The cream-style soup gives the frittata an almost cheesy-like quality.
+The cream-style soup gives the frittata a cheesy-like quality.
 The eggs are creamy and the potatoes crisp up, creating both softness and a bit of crispy texture and crunch.

 4 cups refrigerated hash browns, divided (or coarsely grated potatoes; I used about three-quarters of a 1 pound 4 ounce package of Simply Potatoes Shredded Hash Browns)

 one 10.5-ounce can cream of potato soup (cream of mushroom, chicken, or other cream-style soup may be substituted)